GN 4.3 Invoices and reimbursements

 12. date of invoice (must be on the day of or after last date of service listed on the invoice).

 An invoice for relevant services from a registered pharmacy must meet the requirements set out below.
-If an insurer receives an invoice that does not meet the requirements, insurers are advised to promptly address the issue directly with the provider for correction, rather than withholding payment for the invoice.
 Invoices must include the following information:

 • pharmacy name and street address